 Iranian carpets are one of the unique masterpieces created by Iranians since antiquity.
 Although they are known as Persian carpets, they have been made by various ethnic groups in Iran based on the same traditions and techniques.

-At the entrance to the main hall of the first floor, there are a map of the most well-known carpet making centers of Iran, a showcase of various weaving tools, a showcase of some dying natural material as well as dyed threads and a vertical carpet-weaving loom.
+At the entrance to the main hall of the first floor, there is a map of the most well-known carpet making centers of Iran, a showcase of various weaving tools, a showcase of some dying natural material as well as dyed threads, and a vertical carpet-weaving loom.
 From time to time, someone sits at the loom and visitors can see how a carpet is woven.

 Other Facilities of Tehran Carpet Museum

-There are some other facilities in the museum including a library with around 7000 books, which are available to researchers and enthusiast and a movie-house in which specialized films in the field of knotting carpet and designing kilim motifs can be watched.
-To preserve the carpet-related arts and techniques, the museum has different classes for teaching carpet making, designing, repairing and darning.
+There are some other facilities in the museum including a library with around 7000 books, which are available to researchers and enthusiasts, and a movie house in which specialized films in the field of knotting carpet and designing kilim motifs can be watched.
+To preserve carpet-related arts and techniques, the museum has different classes for teaching carpet making, designing, repairing, and darning.